by Dan Senn

 August of 1980 at the Canberra School fo Music, Australia.
 The title

-was derived from the inventor Graham Calder-Smith, the inventor who
+was derived from the inventor Graham Calder-Smith, the innovative violin maker who

 created the experimental 'cello on which the piece was first performed.
 Here is a program from the

-performed by Scott Roller.
-Often performed, i have yet to own a recording of a performance.
+performed by Scott Roller on a traditional 'cello.
+Performed many times, I have yet to own a recording of a performance.
 DS

 Press here to see PDF of entire score.